AndreaLVR/CAST/README.md

 It requires **no complex installation** or environment configuration: simply download and run.

 > **👉 Get Started:**
-> Detailed command references and build steps are strictly documented in the respective directories to ensure clarity:
+> Detailed command references are strictly documented in the respective directories to ensure clarity:
 > * **[📂 Rust Implementation](./rust/)** (**Recommended**): Instructions for the high-performance binary.
 > * **[📂 Python Implementation](./py/)**: Instructions for the reference scripts.